Brett-Constantinoff/Ember/README.md

  directory which you can then use the build the poject

  ## How To Use
  To move the camera use the WASD keys, to look around hold down the right mouse button and move the mouse.
-Zoom by using the middle scroll wheel.
+Zoom by using the middle scroll wheel while holding the right mouse button.

 ## Abstraction
 Almost every object in Ember needs to be initialized with some creation information (much like the Vulkan specification), this allows for the creation